-BEVEL ANGLES (0° & 45°) 0° Bevel Stop Adjustment
+0° Bevel Stop Adjustment

-Ensure that the cutting head is in the locked down position with the latching pin fully engaged in its socket.

-Ensure that the cutting head is upright, against its stop and the bevel pointer is indicating 0° on the scale.
-(Fig. 23) Place the set square on the table with one edge against the table and the other edge against the blade (avoiding the TCT tips).
-(Fig. 24)
+- Ensure that the Cutting Head is in the locked down position with the latching pin fully engaged in its socket. - Ensure that the Bevel Neck is upright (rotated clockwise), against its stop. - · Lock Bevel Lock Handle. - Place a set square (triangle) or similar on the table with one edge against the table and the other edge against the blade (avoiding the TCT tips).
+(Fig. 31)

-If the blade is blade is not at 90 degrees (square) with the rotary table, then adjustment maybe required.
+If the blade is not at 90° (square) with the rotary table, then adjustment is required.